Excel isn't the problem. It's your solution.

 Keep using Excel or Google Sheets.
-Just connect them digitally to HMRC with bridging software.
+Just connect it digitally to HMRC with bridging software.

-Why Spreadsheets Work for Self-Employed and Small Business Owners
+Why Excel Works for Self-Employed and Small Business Owners

-If you're running a freelance operation, a small consultancy, or managing one or two rental properties with straightforward income and expenses, a spreadsheet is perfectly adequate.
-Here's why self-employed professionals, landlords and small business owners have relied on them for years:
+If you're running a freelance operation, a small consultancy, or managing one or two rental properties with straightforward income and expenses, Excel (or Google Sheets) is perfectly adequate.
+Here's why:

 They're familiar

 You already know how to use Excel or Google Sheets.
-There's no learning curve, no new buttons to discover, no steep subscription fees.
+There's no learning curve and no new software to figure out.

 They're flexible

-Unlike accounting software, spreadsheets let you track your income and expenses however you want.
+Unlike accounting software, Excel lets you track your income and expenses however you want.
 Custom categories, extra columns, your way.

 They're cost-effective

 No additional monthly subscriptions.
-If you've got Office or Google Sheets, you're ready to go.
+If you've got Excel or Google Sheets, you're ready to go.

 You own them

-Your spreadsheet lives on your device or cloud storage.
+Your file lives on your device or cloud storage.
 You control your data completely.

 They work in real-time